acorbin3/Math-Project/README.md

 1. Functional teams that have feature branches would need to sync between their branches to insure proper integration.
 Once integration is done N teams would merge their branches into the master/trunk
 1. Functional teams merge to master/trunk, do the integration and when they find problems on their side then updates would happen on their feature branch and remerge with master/trunk
 1. Functional teams merge what they have to master/trunk and then re-branch to handle integration changes

-**Note - its recommended to call out the issue number within pull request comment thread or description when creating**

 The 2nd option is what we are use to and probably easily adaptable to the teams.